UKHomeOffice/cdp-pole-schema/README.md

 To generate some fake requests: `docker run --rm -ti -v $(pwd):/app -w /app node:alpine sh -c "npm i;npm run faker"`

+To see the schema visualised with [graphviz](https://www.graphviz.org/) compatible dot file you can do `docker run --rm -ti -v $(pwd):/app -w /app node:alpine sh -c "npm i;npm run viz"` which you can then copy/paste into http://www.webgraphviz.com/ if you don't have graphviz (dot) on your computer.

 ## Future direction

 In the near future, we will be splitting this repo into 4 or more parts: